zjumelody/ZJMemoryProfiler/README.md

 # ZJMemoryProfiler

-An memory tool for easy browsing viewControllers in memory over time, using [FBMemoryProfiler](https://github.com/facebook/FBMemoryProfiler) and [FBAllocationTracker](https://github.com/facebook/FBAllocationTracker) and [FBRetainCycleDetector](https://github.com/facebook/FBRetainCycleDetector).
+A memory tool for easy browsing viewControllers in memory over time, using [FBMemoryProfiler](https://github.com/facebook/FBMemoryProfiler) and [FBAllocationTracker](https://github.com/facebook/FBAllocationTracker) and [FBRetainCycleDetector](https://github.com/facebook/FBRetainCycleDetector).

 ## About